LeeThompson/Yeelight-PHP/readme.md

 Function names are dynamic and correspond to the API endpoints.<p>
 This script has no external dependencies other than some PHP 5.x version and the sockets extension.<br/>
 See the <a href="https://github.com/LeeThompson/Yeelight-PHP/wiki">WIKI</a> for more information.

+You will need to enable wifi "LAN" mode for any bulbs you wish to control via the API from the Yeelight control applet.

 <h2>New additions:</h2>